Performance is an important consideration when creating for the watch. Use the following tips to optimize your watch face.

 Animation tips

 Animations also tax performance.
-Use the WebP format rather than a GIF.
-This maintains the same quality but reduces the APK size.
-Encode your animation file to the size of the screen.
-Encode your animation with as low a frame rate as possible.
-Any frame rate higher than 15 frames per second drains your battery life.
+Use the WebP format rather than GIF format.
+This maintains the same quality but reduces the APK file size.
+Encode your animation file to the size of the screen, with as low a frame rate as possible.
+Any frame rate higher than 15 frames per second drains battery life.
 For more information, see Best practices for animations.